Republic (fintech): History

-Republic was founded by Kendrick Nguyen, Paul Menchov and Peter Green in 2016 as a spin-off from AngelList.
+Republic was founded by Kendrick Nguyen, Paul Menchov and Peter Green in 2016.
 By July 2021, the company had deployed over $500 million in investments.

 In November 2020, Republic launched the Republic Cities program in Dallas to fundraise for companies in Dallas from the local community.

 In 2021, Everyrealm (at the time, Republic Realm), formerly a metaverse real estate investment channel of Republic, purchased a parcel of virtual land in Decentraland for close to one million US dollars.
 The lot has turned into a virtual shopping district and houses JPMorgan's lounge.

 Republic has its own profit-sharing digital security token, the Republic Note, but has not minted the tokens or made any new developments since launching.

 In October 2021, Republic announced a $150M Series B round led by Valor Equity Partners.

 Republic Capital, its venture arm, has invested in companies including Carta, Dapper Labs, Klarna, Kraken, Pipe, and Plaid.